 Feature photo: The Assyrian Sacred Tree -Near Eastern Archaeology

 Ancient Egyptians associated trees with the afterlife and with their popular deities.
-For example, Horus was associated with the acacia.
-The Egyptian Book of the Dead mentions that two sycamore, or nehet, trees stood at the eastern gate of heaven from where the sun god Re emerged each morning.
-The tree is regarded as a manifestation of the goddess Nut, Isis, and Hathor.
-Sycamore were often planted in cemeteries, and coffins made from sycamore wood helped lead the dead person to the mother tree goddess.
+For example, Horus was associated with acacia.
+The Egyptian Book of the Dead mentions that two sycamores, or nehet, trees stood at the eastern gate of heaven from where the sun god Re emerged each morning.
+The tree is a manifestation of the goddess Nut, Isis, and Hathor.
+Sycamores were often planted in cemeteries, and coffins made from sycamore wood helped lead the dead person to the mother tree goddess.

 Myrrh trees were also sacred.
 The terraces of the Funerary Temple of Hatshepsut at Deir el-Bahari (c.
 1480 BC) were planted with myrrh trees.
 This temple is dedicated to the Egyptian sun god Amon Ra and can still be seen in the Valley of the Kings in Egypt.
-A date palm branch was the symbol of the god Heh, who represented eternity.
+A date palm branch symbolized the god Heh, who represented eternity.

 In the Canaanite religion, Asherah was perhaps a fertility goddess and consort of the pagan god Baal.
 In the Greek and Latin translations of the Bible, asherah is interpreted as “grove” or “wood.”
 In the early years of the Hebrew people, Asherah was represented in Jewish temples in the form of a wooden pole or tree planted next to the Jewish god YHWH.
 It is believed that YHWH appeared to Abraham while he prayed beneath a terebinth tree.
-A descendant of this tree is venerated by pilgrims and visitors to Hebron.
+Pilgrims and visitors to Hebron venerate a descendant of this tree.

 Although tree worship is denounced in the Bible as idol worship (Deuteronomy 12:2), trees were immensely important to the people of these regions.
 The Bible contains more than 525 plant references, including 22 trees (e.g., acacia, almond, apple, carob, cypress, date palm, ebony, fig, oak, pine, pistachio, poplar, pomegranate, frankincense, lign aloe, sycamore fig, plane, tamarisk, terebinth, thyme, walnut, and willow).

-Some, like palm and olive, have been associated with worship or actively used in the Jewish temple.
-Others, like the willow, are mentioned in 25 verses of the Bible.
+Some, like palm and olive, have been associated with worship or are actively used in the Jewish temple.
+Others, like the willow, are mentioned in 25 verses.
 Fruit trees such as the date palm, fig, olive, pomegranate, and tamarisk were afforded protection in Deuteronomy 20:19–20.
 Fruit trees are described as a gift from God in Genesis 1:29.
-When the Jews were exiled from Egypt and came to the Holy Land, they used trees for food, shade, timber, and oil.
+When the Jews were exiled from Egypt and came to the Holy Land.
+They used trees for food, shade, timber, and oil.